gemini-testing/gemini/doc/commands.md

 `gemini test --reporter html [paths to suites]`

-This will produce HTML file in `gemini-report` directory.
-It will display reference image, current image and difference between them, for each state in each browser.
+This will produce an HTML file in `gemini-report` directory.
+It will display reference image, current image and differences between them, for each state in each browser.

 Available reporters are: